matthieuclam/SkinSwitchMod/README.md

 ### _The main branch_

 This branch is the "public" version of the mod.
 It has only one basic feature.
 The feature adds a key binding that allow the user to hide/show its top skin layer.
-The player's cape is not affected by default but an option is available if you use ModMenu from TerraformersMC
+The player's cape is not affected by default but an option is available with the ModMenu from TerraformersMC

 ![keyBindingImage](readme/images/keyBinding.png "Key binding")